Jose-Augusto-C-M/sam_to_json/README.md

 Inside the scripts there are ploting tools for analisys of the proposed mask

-the part of the code
+The part of the code that creates the mask is:

 ```python
 mask_generator_ = SamAutomaticMaskGenerator(